 The Mathematics Department is a caring and committed team of staff who teach the full ability range from year 7 to Post 16.
 We have high expectations of all our students and provide both fast track opportunities for the mathematically gifted and a supportive environment for those who find mathematics difficult.
-In Years 7 to 10, students have 3 lessons per week while in Year 11 & 12 they have 4 lessons per week and in Year 13 they have 5 lessons.
+Over a two week timetable, students in Year 11 have 9 lessons, Year 10 have 8 lessons, Year 9 have 6 lessons, whilst students in Years 7 and 8 have 7 lessons.

 The effective teaching and learning of mathematics at Hampton College takes place through a variety of teaching and learning strategies in the classroom and where the emphasis is on gaining understanding rather than just right answers.